aigoflow/golog/README.md

 ## 📚 Learning Prolog

-The web UI includes an interactive tutorial covering:
+The web UI includes an interactive 20-step tutorial covering:

+1. **Basic Facts** - Adding and querying simple facts
-- Basic facts and queries
+2. **Variables** - Using variables in queries
+3. **Rules** - Defining relationships (like grandparent)
-- Variables and unification
+4. **Unification** - The = operator and pattern matching
-- Rules and recursive definitions
-- Built-in predicates
+5. **Type Checking** - atom/1, var/1, number/1 predicates
-- Aggregation operations
+6. **Aggregations** - count/3, sum/3, max/3, min/3
+7. **Date/Time** - Working with timestamps using now/1
+8. **Complex Queries** - Multi-goal queries and backtracking

 Access the tutorial by:
 1. Opening http://localhost:8080/ui
 2. Creating a new session
 3. Clicking "Tutorial" in the help sidebar
+4. Click any example to insert it into the terminal
+5. Press Enter to execute and see results

 ## 🔌 API Reference